JokerMonitor/shell/README.md

 run the script auto_login.sh

+1.install sshpass
+ubuntu apt-get install sshpass

-1.run ./auto_login.sh and input yout username and password and it will copy the public_key to the servers which been defined in servers.list and you will login the servers without input username and password
+2.run ./auto_login.sh and input yout username and password and it will copy the public_key to the servers which been defined in servers.list and you will login the servers without input username and password